dummifiedme/TheNotebook/NotesVault/Indian Polity - Lectures Notes.md

 ---
 Q: Arguments wrt to 'Laws limit freedom'
-A:
+A: ...
 >-  Extremes are usually bad.
 > - Men, not Man.
-> - Freedom ends, where other's freedom start.
+> - One's freedom ends where other's freedom start.

+# LECTURE 2